John Osborne: Politics

 My favourite fantasy is four minutes or so non-commercial viewing as you fry in your democratically elected hot seats...
 I would willingly watch you all die for the West... you could all go ahead and die for Berlin, for Democracy, to keep out the red hordes or whatever you like... damn you, England.
 You're rotting now, and quite soon you'll disappear...
 I write this from another country, with murder in my brain and a knife carried in my heart for every one of you.
 I am not alone.
 If WE had just the ultimate decency and courage, we would strike at you - now, before you blaspheme the world in our name.
 There is nothing I should not give for your blood on my head.

 The letter caused controversy.
 Conservative journalist Peregrine Worsthorne expressed concern about its "murderous language" and the possibility that the "resentment that John Osborne so virulently articulated" might be shared by many others, while the trade unionist Jack Jones commented, "every true Socialist should roar with applause".

-In his public letter, however, Osborne had denounced Labour leader Hugh Gaitskell as well as Conservative PM Harold Macmillan.
+In his public letter, however, Osborne had denounced Labour leader Hugh Gaitskell as well as Conservative Prime Minister Harold Macmillan.
 The following year, he told the Daily Herald that he would not be voting Labour at the next election, adding "Barrenness is preferable to rape by one of two monsters."
 His play Time Present (1968) contains a mocking caricature of a female Labour MP.
 Critics saw a conservative attitude to empire reflected in West of Suez, and later in the 1970s he expressed support for Enoch Powell.
 In the words of Osborne's biographer Michael Ratcliffe, "he drifted to the libertarian, unorganized right"; even his friend David Hare acknowledged that he passed "from passion to prejudice.
 He was forced back into a position which, finally, for most writers is undignified and unproductive: the pretence that the past is always, necessarily, superior to the present".
 Several commentators have argued that a conservative and nostalgic strain was apparent in Osborne's work from an early stage.
 As early as 1957, Kenneth Tynan had noticed "a deeply submerged nostalgia" for Britain's pre-WW1 past in The Entertainer.